xt1/Help/Introduction/COM to NetServer API Migration/Specific Examples/Retrieving the Category List Using the COM API.md

-Date: 2016-05-10
-SortOrder: 45
+<properties date="2016-05-10"
+SortOrder="45"
+/>

 The example below demonstrates how to retrieve the Category list using the Database.GetList() method in the SuperOffice.COM.SuperOfficeDB namespace.

 ```
 using SuperOffice.COM.SuperOfficeDB;